samdsherman/freudianantelopes/README.md

 ## Usage

-> Some usage instructions
+> Log in or sign up, create a group, and add any Twitter or Instagram handle to show their social media posts in your pheed.

 ## Requirements

-- Node 0.10.x
+- Node ^6.6.0
-- Redis 2.6.x
-- Postgresql 9.1.x
-- etc
+- npm ^3.10.3
-- etc
+- MySQL ^5.7.11

 ## Development